payalporwal/ImageClassification/README.md

 # ImageClassification
 This is an Image Classification Project using Transfer Learning.
-I have used the VGG16 model to train the dataset.
+Pre trained CNN model - VGG16 to train the model for dataset of different types of flowers.